 |Aspirants must have 45% in the qualifying exam and 40% for reserved categories|

-- Nationality: Candidates need to be the citizen of India to be eligible for applying in the MH CET LAW exam.
+Candidates need to be the citizen of India to be eligible for applying in the MH CET LAW exam.
 Foreign citizens are not eligible to appear in this exam.

-- Age limit: As per the MH CET Law notification, there is no maximum age limit to qualify for MH CET Law 2019 Eligibility Criteria.
+As per the MH CET LAW notification, there is no maximum age limit to qualify for MH CET LAW 2021 eligibility criteria.